Terry's + LSC + McGrath = Long Term Confidence

 Locks that are backed by long-standing industry players tend to:

-- Offer replacement parts years after release
+- Offer replacement spindles, levers, and electronic modules years after release

 Choosing a Smart Lock That Will Still Be There